-Editor’s Note: FFS – Compare pros/cons of RETARGET ACP vs. adding configuration to mapping rules in resource instead.

 6.2.4.3 Solution 3: Using Subscription/Notification to Retarget RETRIEVE Requests

 Figure 6.2.4.3-1 illustrates a retargeting procedure, where a Hosting CSE retargets a RETRIEVE request to a Registree AE using an enhanced subscription/notification mechanism.
 In this example, the Hosting CSE maintains a given resource, but its representation may be missing or not up-to-date all the time.
 The original representation of the given resource is kept locally at the Registree AE and it is always up-do-date.
 An Originator AE or CSE aims to retrieve the latest representation of the given resource.